The Photoperfomer is the name of my alter ego as well as the name of my latest project.

 To know more about The PhotoPerformer please click here or on the image below

-Manuel Vason (b.1974) is a transdisciplinary artist interested to question the role of the ‘professional’ photographer in our image-driven contemporary society.
+Manuel Vason (b.1974) is a transdisciplinary artist interested to question the influence of photography in our image-driven contemporary society.

-By exploring the correspondence between the art of photographing and the art of performing, Vason is shaping a hybrid art form and a fertile space of critique and creative engagement.
+By exploring photography through the prism of performance art, Vason is perpetually re-framing his vision, while shaping a hybrid art form and a fertile space of critique and creative engagement.

 During the last twenty years, he has collaborated with more than two hundred and fifty international performance artists, produced six publications and exhibited internationally.